mkorman90/regipy/docs/PLUGINS.md

    * Update the `NAME` parameter and the Class name accordingly (NAME in snake case, Class name in camel case)
    * Feel free to use/add any utility function to `regipy/utils.py`
    * Import your class in `regipy/plugins/__init__.py`
+3. Add a [validation case](../README.md#validation-cases).
+This is mandatory and replaces the old regipy tests.